-STEVIE WILSON: The people making these decisions are rural conservative Trump supporters and they are dictating what urban Black and brown people can read and they are unfamiliar and don't know the material.
+The people making these decisions are rural conservative Trump supporters and they are dictating what mainly an urbanized population-a Black and brown population-can read and they are not really familiar at all with the material.
 They see one word and it's banned.
-Radical-banned, revolution is banned.
-Black,that is banned.
+Radical-that's banned.
+Revolution-that's banned.
+Black-that's banned.
 And this has been an issue.
-And I think about the situation I am currently going through, and Jess was talking about non-distribution.
-Even when I win, they don't give me the book.
-Even when I win, they don't give me my mail. [inaudible]
+And I'll tell you something else about this situation that I'm going through also: I have won numerous times with Central Office, where Central Office has said "give him the book."
+I still don't receive it.
+What Jess was talking about non-distribution.
+Even when I win, they don't give me my mail, I still don't get it.